yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_node_mngr.md

 The private key is encrypted using the entity store passphrase.

-* Location of API Gateway private key and certificate
+#### Location of API Gateway private key and certificate

-The API Gateway private key and certificate chain are stored in the following directory:
+The gateway private key and certificate chain are stored in the following directory:

 ```
 apigateway/groups/group-2/instance-1/conf/certs.xml